ustbhuangyi/vue-analysis/doc/extend/tansition.md

   }

   function performLeave () {
-    if (cb.cancelled) {
+    // the delayed leave may have already been cancelled if (cb.cancelled) {
       return
     }
+    // record leaving element
     if (!vnode.data.show) {
       (el.parentNode._pending || (el.parentNode._pending = {}))[(vnode.key: any)] = vnode
     }